router5/router5.github.io/_guides/listeners.md

 For example, when navigating from route name `A.1.a` to `A.1.b`, node `a.1` is the _apex_ node.
 When navigating from `A.1.a` to `A.2`, `A` is the _apex_.

-Node listeners are limited to one listener per node, and are the most useful listener for __component trees__: they allow to use high-order components and to re-render a view efficiently.
+Node listeners are limited to __one listener per node__, and are the most useful listener for __component trees__: they allow to use high-order components and to re-render a view efficiently. __Only one node listener will be invoked on a route change__.

 Node listeners can be part of the transition phase: when using a node listener, you can return a promise, a boolean or invoke a done callback like for `canActivate` and `canDeactivate` methods.
 In that case: